f14-bertolotti/FLDeep/README.md

 | this      | 4.26   |
 | [CFSS]    | 5.76   |

 As you can see our architecture can achieve results that are quite close to the state-of-the-art.
-Probably, with a bit more of work and research the performance could be push further below.
+Probably, with a bit more work and research, the performance could be pushed further below.
 But this is just speculation.

 # Samples
 Here, you have two examples of predictions from the test set of [300W].